This post may contain affiliate links. Please read my disclosure and privacy policy.

 cottage cheese dip in a brown bowl surrounded by sliced veggies and crackers.

-Cottage Cheese Veggie Dip FAQs
+Cottage Cheese Dip Recipe FAQs

 Can I swap the cottage cheese for Greek yogurt?